nickgirga/nextcloud-maps-geofavorites-android/README.md

 ## Installation

-### Option 1: Install via Obtanium (Recommended)
+### Option 1: Install via Obtainium (Recommended)

-[Obtanium](https://github.com/ImranR98/Obtanium) is an app that allows you to install and update apps directly from their source repositories.
+[Obtainium](https://github.com/ImranR98/Obtainium) is an app that allows you to install and update apps directly from their source repositories.

-1. Install Obtanium from [F-Droid](https://f-droid.org/packages/dev.imranr.obtainium.fdroid/) or [GitHub](https://github.com/ImranR98/Obtanium/releases)
+1. Install Obtainium from [F-Droid](https://f-droid.org/packages/dev.imranr.obtainium.fdroid/) or [GitHub](https://github.com/ImranR98/Obtainium/releases)
-2. In Obtanium, add this app using the repository URL: `https://github.com/nickgirga/nextcloud-maps-geofavorites-android` (if using GitHub actions, enable prereleases)
+2. In Obtainium, add this app using the repository URL: `https://github.com/nickgirga/nextcloud-maps-geofavorites-android` (if using GitHub actions, enable prereleases)
-3. Obtanium will automatically notify you of and install new releases
+3. Obtainium will automatically notify you of and install new releases

 Every commit to the main branch of this repository triggers an automatic build, so you'll receive updates frequently if using prereleases.